esfand/printit/monadscala.md

 Coming from a Java / C++ background and seeing enough of OO over the last decade, my interest is in exploring the functional features that the language has to offer.
 Ok, I know you will refer me to the backyards of Haskell or OCamL as more pure functional languages.
-But hey, I need to have my appplication deployed on the JVM, and don't ask me why ..
+But hey, I need to have my appplication deployed on the JVM.

 This post is all about my exposure to monads in Scala.
 This is not meant to be a tutorial on monads, considered by some, to be the stairway to the heaven of Haskell.